yehy4/dotfiles/README.md

 -- Uncomment the following line to enable the C/C++ workflow.
 -- require('workflows/cpp')

+-- Uncomment the following line to enable the Dart workflow.
+-- require('workflows/dart')

 -- Uncomment the following line to enable the Python workflow.
 -- require('workflows/python')
 ```